nicopap/bevy-kdl-ui/README.md

 - [ ] Actually use invocation arguments in `fn` expension
 - [ ] `expand` meta-node
 - [ ] add a `bundle` node so that it's possible to define multiple components at a time
-- [ ] Formalize and list the bevy-reflect-deser format.
+- [X] Formalize and list the bevy-reflect-deser format.
 - [ ] Add the README example in bevy-reflect-deser to rustdoc.
 - [ ] rename `dyn_wrappers` in bevy-reflect-deser
 - [ ] ??
 Make bevy-reflect-deser independent from tempalte-kdl
-- [ ] ??
-Consider using "field:" instead of ".field" for performance (easier to remove from the end than the start)
+- [X] ??
+Consider using "field:" instead of ".field" for performance (easier to remove from the end than the start) (now it uses plain name)
 - [ ] ??
 Consider having a generic template parser rather than one that depends on Kdl it would just wrap another Deserializer. => Check [design decision]
-- [ ] Fix broken links in READMEs
+- [X] Fix broken links in READMEs
 - [ ] Add "kdl markers" to nodes spawned, so that it might be eventually possible to round-trip the world, for
 - [ ] Read and add to assets the last node in the kdl file
 - [ ] Check for `Added<Handle<Cuddly>>` and add scene
 - [ ] ??
 Enable usage of kdl type specifiers and checking against expected values